ctools/ctools/doc/source/users/user_manual/overview.rst

 a residual map and :ref:`csresspec` a residual spectrum to allow assessing of the model fit quality.

-Finally a number of utilities exist. :ref:`csinfo` checks whether the software is properly installed, :ref:`cstsmapsplit` splits the test statistic computation in multiple jobs and :ref:`cstsmapmerge` merges the resulting maps into a single test statistic map, :ref:`csworkflow` implements a workflow manager for analysis pipelines, :ref:`cstsdist` generates a test statistic distribution and :ref:`cspull` computes the pull distribution of model parameters for a given source based on simulations, :ref:`cssens`
+Finally a number of utilities exist. ``csinfo`` checks whether the software is properly installed, :ref:`cstsmapsplit` splits the test statistic computation in multiple jobs and :ref:`cstsmapmerge` merges the resulting maps into a single test statistic map, ``csworkflow`` implements a workflow manager for analysis pipelines, :ref:`cstsdist` generates a test statistic distribution and :ref:`cspull` computes the pull distribution of model parameters for a given source based on simulations, :ref:`cssens`